 You can add that through QGIS's preference window (System -> Environment [variables]).
 Cheers

 #2 Updated by Christian Metzger over 2 years ago

 thank you for the answer I tried the hint with the environment variables but it still doesn`t work (I attached a screenshot with my settings of environment variable)

 Do I have to reboot my computer to set the environment variables or only restart QGIS?

 My utf 8 encoding is still corrupted when running a model or executing a GRASS algorithm.

 I am using QGIS 2.18.16 now.
 I installed from OsGeo4W.

 I attached a test model (very simple, save selected features) and a test shapefile to my issue.

 Could you may run this model with the attached shapefile and check if the utf 8 encoding (Laotian script) has been preserved?

-#4 Updated by Christian Metzger almost 2 years ago
+#4 Updated by Christian Metzger about 2 years ago

 Thank you Nyall for the hint.